-[] shares of common stock (or [] shares of common stock if the underwriters exercise their over-allotment option in full), excluding shares of common stock underlying the underwriters' warrants and shares of common stock underlying the convertible notes and warrants issued in the private placement closed on May 16, 2022.
-Such convertible notes and warrants will remain outstanding after this offering.
-See "Description of Capital Stock - Convertible Notes and Warrants".
+21,200,000 shares of common stock (or 21,380,000 shares of common stock if the underwriters exercise their overallotment option in full), excluding shares of common stock underlying the underwriters' warrants, and shares of common stock underlying the warrants issued in the private placement closed on May 16, 2022; and 5,000,000 shares of Series A Preferred Stock.
+The warrants will remain outstanding after this offering.
+See "Underwriting - Underwriters' Warrants" and "Description of Capital Stock - Convertible Notes and Warrants".

-Assumed Offering Price per Share of Common Stock:
+Offering Price per Share of Common Stock:

-US\$[] to US\$[] per share of common stock
+US\$5.00 per share of common stock

-Gross Proceeds to Us Before
+Gross Proceeds to Us Before Expenses: